fabioderendinger/linux-project/README.md

     - Replace `fb_client_secrets.json` with `/var/www/FlaskApp/itemcatalog/fb_client_secrets.json` everywhere

 ## Error Resolution
-In case the browers returns an error you should consult the Error Log file to identify the root cause:
+In case the browers returns an error, you should consult the Error Log file to identify the root cause:
 1. `$ cd /var/log/apache2`
 2. `$ cat 'error.log'`

-If you get the error `(psycopg2.InternalError) current transaction is aborted, commands ignored until end of transaction block` try to re-create the database `category` from scratch:
+If you get the error `(psycopg2.InternalError) current transaction is aborted, commands ignored until end of transaction block`, try to re-create the database `category` from scratch:
 1. `$ Drop and re-create the database catalog`
     - `$ sudo -i -u postgres`
     - In psql console (open console with `$ psql`): `$ SELECT pg_terminate_backend(pid) FROM pg_stat_activity WHERE datname='catalog';`.
 This command should remove all connections to the database.
 Close the psql console with `\q`.